allagutsul27/DIA/README.md

 # Project "DIA"

 DIA is a web project crafted with HTML and CSS, employing the BEM methodology for a structured and maintainable codebase.
-The website seamlessly adjusts to different devices and screen sizes, guaranteeing a smooth user experience whether accessed from a desktop or smartphone.
+The website seamlessly adjusts to different devices and screen sizes, guaranteeing a smooth user experience whether accessed from a desktop or smartphone

 ## Project description

 DIA is a sleek and modern single-page website showcasing DIA products.
-Leveraging the latest web technologies, the site stands out not only for its stylish design but also for its functional features that ensure users have an unforgettable and engaging experience.
+Leveraging the latest web technologies, the site stands out not only for its stylish design but also for its functional features that ensure users have an unforgettable and engaging experience

 ## Technologies and tools